mz3/messenger-api/README.md

 git clone git@github.com:mz3/messenger-api.git
 ```

-Stop any PostgreSQL server running on port 5432.
+Stop any PostgreSQL or other processes running on ports 3000, 3001, 3002, and 5432.
 Start the containers with `docker-compose`.

 ```bash
 cd messenger-api